 Carradale is the perfect location for viewing some of Scotland's finest wildlife, including golden and white-tailed eagles, of which there are several pairs residing in Kintyre.

-Whilst looking overhead for eagles, you may well catch sight of red, roe, fallow and sika deer roaming the heather.
+While looking overhead for eagles, you may well catch sight of red, roe, fallow and sika deer roaming the heather.

-The strenuous 4 mile walk on the Deer Hill Trail takes you to the summit of Cnoc nan Gabhar via woodland and open moorland, with nesting birds making their home amongst the heather.
+The strenuous four mile walk on the Deer Hill Trail takes you to the summit of Cnoc nan Gabhar via woodland and open moorland, with nesting birds making their home amongst the heather.
 At the summit, feast your eyes on views over Kilbrannan Sound to the Isle of Arran and its distinctive Corbetts on the horizon.

 Down the hill at Carradale village you might be lucky spotting some sea life too, with basking sharks and even leaping salmon making an appearance at certain times of the year.